 GitHub

-Jan.
-9th Lecture 1: Introduction to NLP Hugging Face NLP Course
+Sept.
+5th Lecture 1: Introduction to NLP Hugging Face NLP Course

 Course to get into NLP with roadmaps and Colab notebooks.

-Jan.
-10th Lecture 2: Introduction to NLP Cont.
-On the Opportunities and Risks of Foundation Models
+LLM-Course On the Opportunities and Risks of Foundation Models

 Sparks of Artificial General Intelligence: Early experiments with GPT-4

-What is NLP? [slide]
+What is NLP?
+[Phoenix]

 Insights between NLP and Linguistics